2025 Nasser Hospital strikes

 On 25 August 2025, an Israel Defense Forces double tap strike hit the Nasser Hospital in Khan Yunis, Gaza Strip, killing 22 people, including 5 journalists.
-Among the journalists killed were the following a Reuters cameraman, Hussam al-Masri; Mariam Dagga, a 33-year-old female freelance journalist for Associated Press; Mohammed Salama, an Al Jazeera cameraman; Moaz Abu Taha, a freelance photographer who also was working with Reuters, and Ahmed Abu Aziz, a correspondent for Middle East Eye and Quds News Network.
+Among the journalists killed were the following: Hussam al-Masri, a Reuters cameraman; Mariam Dagga, a freelance journalist for Associated Press; Mohammed Salama, an Al Jazeera cameraman; Moaz Abu Taha, a freelance photographer who also was working with Reuters, and Ahmed Abu Aziz, a correspondent for Middle East Eye and Quds News Network.

 The attack also claimed the lives of medical staff, a paramedic, and other civilians, with approximately 50 others wounded, including Reuters photographer Hatem Khaled who later died.
 The attacks targeted the hospital's fourth floor, resulting in casualties and damage.
 The strikes have drawn international condemnation and have been widely covered regarding the protection of medical facilities and journalists during the Gaza war.

 Background

 The attack occurred amidst the ongoing Gaza war and as part of the violence against journalists in Gaza.
 Gazan journalist Anas Al-Sharif was assassinated in a targeted killing on August 10th, a few weeks before the attack on Nasser hospital.

 Nasser Hospital is one of the main hospitals in Gaza and the largest in southern Gaza.
 The hospital has faced multiple attacks during the war, including shelling and raids.
 By 2025, Nasser Hospital was operating under critical shortages of supplies and staff.
 The hospital was reportedly operating at full capacity, treating over 1,000 patients at the time of the strikes.

 The targeted location of the strikes was the top of an outdoor staircase which was regularly used by reporters and news outlets for its view of the city, with Reuters using the location to broadcast a live stream throughout the week before the attack.

 Double tap strikes are usually war crimes according to international law because, by their very nature, they are either intended to target civilians who respond to an attack or are enacted with disregard for the lives of civilian responders.